MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 To use AI-powered Copilot features in Power Pages:

-- Your environment must be located in the Europe, United Kingdom, Australia, or United States regions.
+- Your environment must be located in the Europe, United Kingdom, Australia, India or United States regions.
 Please review the [data storage and processing geographic regions](/microsoft-copilot-studio/manage-data-movement-outside-us#data-storage-and-processing-geographic-regions) for Azure Open AI and Bing search services.
 - Your browser language must be set to US-English.
 - Your tenant administrator must turn on the setting **Publish bots with AI features** in the Power Platform admin center.
 - Chatbot uses Power Virtual Agent generative answers.
 Please refer Power Virtual Agents [Quotas & Pricing](/power-virtual-agents/nlu-boost-conversations#whats-supported) for more details.

 ## Add a chatbot
+You can manually add a chatbot by following below steps.

+    > [!NOTE]
+    > If a site meets the conditions outlined in the prerequisite section, the bot will be added to the site during site provisioning.
+If you prefer not to have the bot created by default, the tenant administrator can disable this capability at the tenant level, as described in the section below.

 1. Go to the [Set up workspace](../configure/setup-workspace.md).
 1. Under **Integrations,** select **Chatbot (preview)**